dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/upgrade.md

 ---
 author: adegeo
 ms.author: adegeo
-ms.date: 12/15/2022
+ms.date: 12/21/2022
 ms.topic: include
 ---

-If you followed the [previous tutorial series](../../notes-app/index.yml) before December 14, 2022, you may need to upgrade your app to .NET 7.
-If your notes app is already .NET 7, move on to the next step.
+Skip this step if:

+- You downloaded the starter project in the previous step.
+- Completed the [previous tutorial series](../../notes-app/index.yml) after December 21, 2022.

 To upgrade your app to .NET 7:

 01. Open the _Notes.csproj_ file in Visual Studio, Visual Studio Code, or any other text editor.
-01. Find the `Project/PropertyGroup/TargetFrameworks` element and change it to the following:
+01. Find the `Project/PropertyGroup/TargetFrameworks` element.
+If it matches the snippet below, you can skip this tutorial step, otherwise, change it to the following:

     ```xml
     <TargetFrameworks>net7.0-android;net7.0-ios;net7.0-maccatalyst</TargetFrameworks>